rikulo/rikulo-docs/docs/View_Development/Build_with_DOM_Elements/Render_DOM_Elements.md

 ##Render the HTML fragment

 When the DOM element(s) of a view shall be created, [View.draw()](api:view) will be called to generate the HTML fragment representing the DOM element(s).
-Rikulo will create the DOM element(s) based on the fragment and insert them to the browser's DOM tree.
+Rikulo will create the DOM element(s) based on the fragment and insert them to the browser's DOM tree automatically.

 For example, here is the default implementation of [View.draw()](api:view):